top of page

 Geography, Climate & Culture

-• The area known as the Meseta de Popayán (“Popayán Plateau”) sits at high altitudes, around 1,500 to ~2,070 meters above sea level in many specialty lots.
+Popayán is located in the Cauca department, in southwestern Colombia.
+The area known as the Meseta de Popayán (“Popayán Plateau”) sits at high altitudes, around 1,500 to 2,070 meters above sea level in many specialty lots.
+The volcanic soils contribute minerals and fertility that are favourable for coffee.

-• Soils are often volcanic, which contributes minerals and fertility favorable for coffee.There is strong involvement from rural communities: many producers are smallholders from campesino, indigenous (such as Nasa and Misak), and Afro-descendant backgrounds.Recognizing its specialty potential, the region has a Denomination of Origin for its coffee (“Café de Cauca”) as of 2011.
+Rural communities are heavily involved in coffee production.
+Many producers are smallholders from campesino, indigenous (such as Nasa and Misak), and Afro-descendant backgrounds.
+Recognizing its specialty potential, the region has held a Denomination of Origin for its coffee (“Café de Cauca”) since 2011.

 Specialty Movement & Farming Practices

-• Sustainability and social development are also important; many farmers maintain shade trees, native species, and traditional practices.
+Sustainability and social development are also important.
+Many farmers maintain shade trees, native species, and traditional practices.

 Flavor Profile of Popayán Coffee

-• According to the Cauca FNC, Popayán (central Cauca) coffees tend to have:
+According to the Cauca FNC, Popayán (central Cauca) coffees tend to have:

-• Specialty roasters often describe Popayán Reserve as having tasting notes such as candied orange, milk chocolate, caramel, and sometimes peach.
+Specialty roasters often describe Popayán Reserve as having tasting notes such as candied orange, milk chocolate, caramel, and sometimes peach.
+Other cupping notes include lime, tropical fruit, and a lingering sweetness.

 3. Specialty Coffee in Quindío (Coffee Triangle)